Before you buy a Sigg Hot and Cold why not read my review first?

-Although I visited Iceland in the summer months it was a fantastic to have my Sigg Hot and Cold with me.
+Although I visited Iceland in the summer months, it was fantastic to have my Sigg Hot and Cold flask with me.
 I drove around the Ring Road in a campervan.
 The nights were cold so it was great to have a hot drink to warm me up.
-Normally around 7 pm I would boil some water and make my drink.
-All ready for snuggling up in my sleeping bag with a cup of tea and some chocolate of course!

 The ‘Sigg Hot & Cold’ is made of stainless steel.
 It can keep drinks hot up to 12 hours.
 I have trialled this on more than one occasion.
 And each time I was impressed that it was still hot.
 I probably should have learnt by now!